bem/bem-sdk/packages/graph/README.md

 ### BemGraph.naturalize()

 Creates "natural" links between registered vertices:
-* element should depend on block;
+* An element should depend on a block.
-* block modifier should depend on block;
+* A block modifier should depend on a block.
-* element modifier should depend on element.
+* An element modifier should depend on an element.

 ```js
 BemGraph.naturalize()